 Pumpkins played such an important role in any feast that some 17th-century Puritan ministers denounced them from the pulpit.
 They preached that Thanksgivings should be renamed ‘St. Pompion’s Day’ because of the gluttony they inspired.

-Without molasses, the townsfolk of Colchester couldn’t make pumpkin pie.
+But without molasses, the townsfolk of Colchester couldn’t make pumpkin pie.
 Nor could they have baked beans, molasses cake or sweetener for rum.
 The bottom line: No molasses, no Thanksgiving.

 A Food Legend